SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 This target is interpreted to cover research about improving the regulation and monitoring of global financial markets and institutions.

+The operations of international financial institutions are evaluated through seven Financial Soundness Indicators (FSIs).
+Their global monitoring is the International Monetary Fund's (IMF's) responsibility, with data coming in from national central banks and other supervisory agencies.
+The FSIs are calculated by looking at the capitals, assets, loans, liabilities and exchanges of the institutions.
+The detailed definitions and concepts are listed in the target metadata.
+(UN Statistics Division 2024c.)

 This query consists of 1 phrase.
 The basic structure is

 ```py